-While we are a clinical department within the U-M Medical School, the Department of Internal Medicine is also home to more than 130 basic, translational, and clinical research faculty members.
-Spread across 12 divisions, our research community successfully competes for funding from national agencies, foundations, and industry sponsored projects.
+The Department of Internal Medicine is home to more than 130 basic, translational, and clinical research faculty members.
+Spread across 13 divisions, our research community successfully competes for funding from national agencies, foundations, and industry sponsored projects.
 Our scientists are dedicated to identifying and implementing real solutions to redefine how we practice medicine.
 We understand that great science can dramatically transform the lives of our patients here in Michigan and beyond.

 By the Numbers

 In 2022, the University of Michigan was awarded $1.72 billion in research funding.
 Of this, the Department of Internal Medicine was responsible for $269.2 million.
 In addition, the department published more than 3,946+ research publications.

 Research Conferences and Education

 The Department of Internal Medicine Research Rounds is a disease-focused discovery science series created to promote disease-based multidisciplinary investigative units focused on enhancing impact.
 This quarterly conference is a thematic mini symposium with an open discussion for faculty and staff.

 Clinical Trials Academy